fall 2017 Office Hours:

 ENGL 330 Modern American Poetry (LS)

 Close analyses of works by Frost, Stevens, Williams, Pound, Eliot, Moore, Brooks, Hughes, Bishop, Cummings, and other representative poets.
 Prerequisite: completion of one 200-level literary studies course or permission of the instructor.
-Spring 2015 Description/Syllabus.
+Fall 2017 Description/Syllabus.

 ENGL 335 American Modernism (1900-1945) (LS)